RicoJia/ricojia.github.io/_posts/2023/2023-01-06-cpp-remove-erase.markdown

 ## Introduction

-It's a common task to remove items in a sequential container that fits a criteria, like an array, vector, queue, etc. In C++, it's advised to use the **erase-remove** idiom, which does **in-place** element swap and remove.
+It's a common task to remove items in a sequential container that fits a criteria, like an array, vector, queue, etc. For this scenario in C++, it's advised to use the **erase-remove** idiom, which does **in-place** element swap and remove.

 ```cpp
 #include <iostream>